manshi413/Turn-it/README.md

 To run this project, you only need a web browser.

 **Installation**
-1] Clone the repository: git clone https://github.com/yourusername/light-switch-app.git 2] Navigate to the project directory.
+1] Clone the repository: git clone https://github.com/yourusername/light-switch-app.git.<br>
+2] Navigate to the project directory.<br>
-3] Open the index.html file in your web browser.
+3] Open the index.html file in your web browser.<br>
 4] Click the buttons to turn the bulb on and off.